QuincyB1234/WHSTechNotes/journal.md

 Over spring break, I used technology such as the playstation 5, my phone and tv.
 # March 19, 2025
 Dance Party: AI edition
+# March 24, 2025
+Technology has changed March Madness by making predictions easier with AI and adding interactive features with AR.
+While exciting, it can take away from the unpredictability of the games.
+Social media connects fans in real time, making the experience more engaging but also more distracting.
+Technology enhances March Madness but also changes how we enjoy it.